 Corporate Accountants

-Graduates work on the inside of a business to ensure that relevant data is captured, summarized, and delivered as reports for decision-making purposes.
-Corporate accountants are essential members of management teams that deliver business intelligence and influence managerial decisions.
+Graduates work inside a business to ensure that relevant data is captured, summarized, and delivered as reports for decision-making purposes.
+Corporate accountants are essential management team members with business intelligence and influence managerial decisions.

 Financial Auditors

-Graduates perform financial statement audits of public and private businesses, non-profit organizations, and governmental entities from around the world.
+Graduates perform financial statement audits of public and private businesses, non-profit organizations, and governmental entities worldwide.
 Auditors develop a solid understanding of accounting, internal controls, accounting information systems, and audit processes, which are highly sought-after skills within the industry.

 Forensic Accountants